Equity Market Snapshot

 Opportunities for investors

-Source: Bloomberg, RBI, MOSPI, Morgan Stanley
+Source: Bloomberg, RBI, MOSPI, Morgan Stanley, Congressional Budget Office (CBO)

 The sector/stocks/securities mentioned in the material may not be considered as investment advice or recommendation to buy or sell nor a view or opinion on quality or profitability providing a basis of investment decision in the same.
 The sector/security mentioned herein are for general assesment purpose only and not a complete disclosure of every material fact.
 It should not be construed as investment advice to any party.
 The sector/stocks may or may not be part of our portfolio/strategy/ schemes.
 The schemes managed by Franklin Templeton Asset Management (India) Pvt.
 Ltd (the AMC) may or may not have any future exposure in the same.
 The reader should not assume that investment in the sector/stocks/securities mentioned was or will be profitable.